 GET PAID TO SHOP

-Not only that but if you use this link to sign up, you get $10 welcome bonus after you spend your first $25.
-PLUS, this time of year many retailers are doubling, tripling, even 7x-ing (or MORE!) their cash back!
+Not only that but if you use our Rakuten link to sign up, you get a $10 welcome bonus after you spend your first $25.
+PLUS, this time of year, many retailers are doubling, tripling, even 7x-ing (or MORE!) their cash back!
 Use their app for super easy shopping from your phone.
 Or if you're shopping from your desktop, download their little web tool that automatically notifies you when you are shopping on a site that will give you cash back.

 AIN'T NOBODY MAD ABOUT A GIFT CARD!

 One of the most creative gifts I got in the last few years was a 3-month subscription to a beauty sample box.
-It was so fun to get a gift month after month after month!
+It was so fun to receive a gift month after month after month!
 Giving the gift of a subscription makes it the gift that keeps on giving.
-This year for the men in my life, I'm gifting subscriptions to Dollar Shave Club.
+Whether it's food, personal care, a magazine, or even the kids' activity boxes, you can't go wrong!

-Go after Christmas and stock up on gifts for the rest of the year.
+Shop after Christmas and stock up on gifts for the rest of the year.
 Buy baby clothes off-season and keep a stash on-hand for baby showers.
-I have a “gift stash” at my house.
-If I ever see a great clearance item I will buy it and save it so I always have a few go-to gifts.
+I always keep a “gift stash” at my house.
+If I ever see a great clearance item, I will buy it and save it so I always have a few go-to gifts.

 PLAN AHEAD FOR BIG GIFTS

-- Save up.
-If I want to buy my husband a bike for Christmas, I try not to spend much on his other gifts throughout the year.
+- Save Up – If I want to buy Bubba a bike for Christmas, I try not to spend much on his other gifts throughout the year.
 I will get more creative and make his other gifts, or buy them on sale, then use that extra money toward his big Christmas gift.

-- Make it a group gift.
-My husband is great at this.
-He finds out what I want for Christmas (one year it was a Roomba automatic vacuum… and another Season Tickets to Hale Centre Theatre, my favorite gift EVER), then gets everyone else on-board.
+- Make it a Group Gift – Bubba is great at this!
+He finds out what I want for Christmas (one year it was a Roomba automatic vacuum… and another Season Tickets to Hale Centre Theatre, definitely one of my favorite gifts!), then gets everyone else on-board.
 My mom, my in-laws, siblings, the whole gang.
-He sends out an email saying, “Jordan wants ___ for Christmas, do you guys want to go in on it with me?”
-90% of the time everyone does.
-If not everyone does and he doesn't have enough, then I save the money and try again for my birthday, or I use it for a lesser – but still awesome – gift.
+He sends out an email saying, “Jordan wants ______ for Christmas, do you guys want to go in on it with me?”
+90% of the time, everyone does!

 HOW MUCH SHOULD I PAY FOR GIFTS?